elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ##### Update Rule - `PUT /rules`

 - Addition of rule schema migration logic (described above)
-- Calculation of `customized` field
+- Calculation of `is_customized` field
 - No other changes needed as endpoint already allows modifying prebuilt rules

 ##### Patch Rule - `PATCH /rules`

 - Addition of rule schema migration logic (described above)
-- Calculation of `customized` field
+- Calculation of `is_customized` field
 - No other changes needed as endpoint already allows modifying prebuilt rules

 ##### Bulk Patch Rules - `PATCH /rules/_bulk_update`

 - Addition of rule schema migration logic (described above)
-- Calculation of `customized` field for each modified rule
+- Calculation of `is_customized` field for each modified rule
 - No other changes needed as endpoint already allows modifying prebuilt rules

 ##### Bulk Update Rules - `PUT /rules/_bulk_update`

 - Addition of rule schema migration logic (described above)
-- Calculation of `customized` field for each modified rule
+- Calculation of `is_customized` field for each modified rule
 - No other changes needed as endpoint already allows modifying prebuilt rules

 ##### Bulk Actions - `POST /rules/_bulk_action`

 - Addition of rule schema migration logic (described above)
-- Calculation of `customized` field for each modified rule
+- Calculation of `is_customized` field for each modified rule
 - Removal of the check that prevents modifying prebuilt rules.
 Customization should be possible for both prebuilt and custom rules, and for all bulk editing actions that are currently supported for custom rules.
-  - Remove check for whether the rules in the payload have an `immutable` value of `false` OR if the `BulkActionEditTypeEnum` is either `set_rule_actions` or `add_rule_actions`.
-Bulk editing should be possible for all rules (independently of their values for the `external_source` and now legacy `immutable` fields), and for all types of Bulk Action Edit Types:
+  - This means we need to remove check for whether the rules in the payload have an `immutable` value of `false` OR if the `BulkActionEditTypeEnum` is either `set_rule_actions` or `add_rule_actions`.
+Bulk editing should be possible for all rules (independently of their values for the `rule_source` and now legacy `immutable` fields), and for all types of Bulk Action Edit Types:
   ```ts
   export const BulkActionEditType = z.enum([
     'add_tags',